ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs: Background

 Zonotopes are a subset of polytopes, and have symmetry about their center.
 Optimizing a linear function over a hyperrectangle or a zonotope can be done analytically instead of by solving a linear program \citep{fujishige2005submodular,kitahara2019simple}.

 We will also use the Minkowski sum between two sets $X$ and $Y$ defined as

 This can be visualized as padding one set with the other. \\\\ \xhdr{Zonotope Propagation} A vital component of our approach will be finding an overapproximation of the output reachable set for a given input region.
 There are a variety of techniques to find symbolic or concrete descriptions of such a set \citep{wang2018formal,singh2018fast,liu2019algorithms}.
 One approach, used in the neural network verification tool \textsc{DeepZ} \citep{singh2018fast}, propagates zonotopes through a network layer by layer.
 After each layer the respective zonotope is an overapproximation of the reachable set for that layer.
+The new zonotope is formed elementwise, with overapproximation introduced for any dimension in the input zonotope that can be both negative and positive.
+For dimensions where this is true, an additional generator is introduced into the zonotope.
+The cost of computing this overapproximation is linear in the number of existing generators.
 We refer readers to the original paper, in particular Theorem 3.1, for details on this procedure \citep{singh2018fast}.
-We will make use of this algorithm in our optimizer, although in principal, other overapproximate output reachable sets could be used.
+We will make use of this algorithm in our optimizer, although in principal other overapproximate output reachable sets could be used.
 Exploring these alternatives is a promising direction for future work.